Multiplying Binomials

 You know how to multiply a monomial by a polynomial using the distributive property.
 For instance, \(3(x + 5) = 3x + 15\).
 But what happens when you multiply two binomials, like \((x + 3)(x + 5)\)?

-The distributive property still applies—you just have to distribute twice.
+The distributive property still applies, but now you distribute twice.
 Each term in the first binomial gets multiplied by each term in the second binomial.
-There's a handy acronym called FOIL that helps you remember which terms to multiply.
+The acronym FOIL is a memory aid for the four multiplications involved.

 The Distributive Property Extended